How to Apply | Physical Therapy

 |Supplemental Application Deadline (application will be available in July)||E-submit by 11:59 p.m.
 (PST) Oct.
 1, 2019||Supplemental Application|

 |Program Start||August 2020|

 Application Instructions for Admission

 To apply to the Pacific University School of Physical Therapy you must submit both a PTCAS application and a Pacific University Supplemental Application.
 Both applications must be electronically submitted by the deadline dates in order to be considered.
-Applications will be reviewed throughout the fall, and invitations for on-campus interviews will be sent in January 2019.
+Applications will be reviewed throughout the fall, and interviews will occur in January 2020.